 - Toddlers and toddlers

-- From his first birthday, your child needs about one liter of fluid a day, as said.
-In warm weather it is good to give some extra cups of water or other moisture.
+- From his first birthday, your child needs about one litre of fluid a day, as said.
+In warm weather, it is good to give some extra cups of water or other moisture.
 There is no limit to this, but do not overdo it.
-You can tell by the number of diapers or the color of the urine if your child is sufficiently hydrated.
+You can tell by the number of diapers or the colour of the urine if your child is sufficiently hydrated.
 If the urine is very dark, your child needs more fluid.

 Prestige Water Dispenser Forbes, Water Cooler Forbes, Water Filter Forbes

 Forbes, Bedgerebong, Bundbarrah, Corradgery, Daroobalgie, Eugowra, Ooma North, Paytens Bridge, Wirrinya.